 Number 1 : Ehsan house, Kashan

-By far the best place I stayed in Kashan was Ehsan house.
+By far the best place I stayed in Iran was Ehsan house in Kashan.
 It is a traditional house with a lovely courtyard.
 Staff is friendly and they can help you with everything.
 There is a lovely breakfast buffet included in the price and the restaurant offers a varied menu of traditional Iranian food that is not always easy to find in other restaurants.
-This is your chance to taste delicious fesendjoon or gorme sabji.
+This is your chance to taste delicious fesendjoon or gorme sabzi.

-It is centrally located in a quiet alley opposite the Agha bozorg mosque.
-It’s on walking distance from both the bazaar and the old traditional homes.
+Ehsan House is centrally located in a quiet alley opposite the Agha bozorg mosque.
+It’s on walking distance from most things to do in Kashan such as the bazaar and the traditional homes.
 There are lovely decorated private and double rooms and for backpackers there is a lovely dormitory with 6 beds.

 Number 2: Orient hostel, Yazd

-Orient hostel is on number 2 mostly because of its restaurant.
+In Yazd, I stayed at the Orient hostel.
+It is one of the few hostels in Iran that has been open for years and therefore has a lot of experience in welcoming travellers.
+Orient hostel is a great place to stay.
 The hotel has a wonderful rooftop restaurant with a beautiful view on the blue mosque that serves delicious food.
 They have a varied menu including vegetarian options.
 Try Shuli, a soup speciality from Yazd or try camel meat.

 Besides the restaurant the Orient hostel has nicely decorated rooms and a lovely courtyard.
 For backpackers there are dormitories including a female only dormitory.

 I did not stay in Kohan hostel, but visited a friend there and this is another great place to stay.
 It is much smaller than the Orient hostel with a lovely courtyard in a traditional home.
 During the day there is free tea and there are nice and clean rooms.
 For backpackers there is also a very cheap dormitory.